Delwara: Under Chauhans

-Chauhans have 24 sects and Deoras are one of them.
-Among Deora Songira gotra, first one is Sanwantsi (Samant Singh) Songira, who had 4 sons – 1 Kalhade (Kanhadeo), 2 Malde (Maldeo), 3 Salhe (Reningdeo) and 4 Sagarsi (Sagar).
-Sagar's son Bohitya became sharvak (Jain disciple) by the blessings of Vardhman Suri Khartar.

-Raja Sagar fought against Muslim invaders

-During the 12th century, Rao Samant Singh of Jalore had four sons – Rao Kanhadeo, Maldeo, Raningdeo and Sagar.
-Rao Kanhadeo and his son Kunwar Viramdeo were killed in a battle against Alauddin Khalji in 1311, while Rao Maldeo and Rao Raningdeo ruled smaller Jagirs in Jalore.
-It is believed that Rao Sagar was given the Jagir of Delwara, as the adjoining areas of Girva (Udaipur) were ruled by Deora Chauhans until 14-15th century.

 There is another bard's tale that during the 12th century, Delwara was being ruled by a Rajput ruler Rao Bhim Singh.
 His only daughter was married to Rao Samant Singh of Jalore, who had two queens.
 Sagar was born to Delwara Baiji.
 Due to differences with the other queen over succession to the throne of Jalore, she returned to her father's place, Delwara.
 Since Rao Bhim Singh, did not have any male child, his grandson Sagar, a Deora Chauhan, ascended the throne of Delwara.

-Around the middle of the 13th century, Raja Sagar, a Deora Chauhan and a descendant of Rao Kirtipal of Jalore was a very brave king of Delwara.
-He was the progenitor of Bothra Bachhawat clan.
-Raja Sagar was blessed with three sons - Bohitya, Gangadas and Jaisingh.
-Whenever there was invasion from Muslims, Rana Jaitra Singh (1213–53) called Raja Sagar for help in the battle.
-Raja Sagar always came along with army and fought valiantly against the invading Muslims.

 Battle of Bhutalghati

 One of the fiercest battles Raja Sagar fought alongside Rana Jaitra Singh (1213–53) was against Sultan Shams-ud-din Iltutmish (1211–36) at Bhutalghati, near Nagda.
 He ensured full protection for Jaitra Singh, as Delwada's army fought fearlessly alongside Mewar army.
 Sultan Iltutmish destroyed many in and around Nagda and Delwara.
 Villages were also burnt.